What Is a Marine Propulsion Control System?

 During bridge control, the engineer in the ECR monitors the system but does not issue commands.
 Local control is reserved for emergencies where the automation system has failed.

-The marine propulsion controls engineering market is dominated by a handful of major original equipment manufacturers (OEMs).
+The marine propulsion control systems market is dominated by a handful of major original equipment manufacturers (OEMs).
 Understanding their systems is important for any engineer or superintendent managing vessels equipped with them.

-Berg Propulsion is a Swedish manufacturer with a long history in CPP systems and propulsion controls engineering for commercial vessels.
+Berg Propulsion is a Swedish manufacturer with a long history in CPP systems and marine automation for commercial vessels.
 Their systems are widely found on offshore support vessels, tugs, ferries, and naval vessels.

 Berg CPP systems are known for robust hydraulic design and a control philosophy that prioritises reliability and ease of maintenance.
 Following acquisition by Caterpillar, Berg systems are increasingly integrated with Caterpillar's wider marine automation offering.